 The world’s most reliable, trans-Pacific sub-sea network between the United States and Asia.

 Pacific Crossing has provided trans-Pacific, carrier-class service since 1999.
-Our outstanding operational and commercial performance led to a 2009 sale to NTT Communications Corporation of Japan.
+Our outstanding operational and commercial performance led to a 2009 acquisition by NTT.
+Pacific Crossing is currently owned by NTT Ltd.

 The 4-fiber pair ring PC-1 Network